-National City Car Accident Attorney
+National City Car Accident Attorneys

 Car Crash in National City?
 Call Someone Who Can Help

 Home to the Mile of Cars‚ one of the first auto malls in the world‚ and the Westfield Plaza Bonita shopping mall‚ National City is frequented by people from all around the South Bay region of San Diego County.
 While the level of activity in this city never quite reaches that of major metropolitan areas nearby‚ its roadways do get busy with all kinds of traffic at peak hours.

 “National City has a relatively low frequency of auto accidents‚” says car accident lawyer Ross Jurewitz.
 “However‚ what we see in our practice is that negligent drivers are typically either uninsured or underinsured.
 For the good of your family and others‚ please make sure that you are carrying enough auto insurance to pay for any potential injury you cause with your car.”

 Take it from a seasoned attorney who’s seen too many National City victims get screwed when the driver who hit them was uninsured or underinsured.
 But‚ you’re not out of luck if you don’t have uninsured or underinsured insurance coverage.
 To find out more about your legal rights and options‚ call the San Diego offices of Jurewitz Law Group for a free consultation at (888) 233-5020.

 If you get into an accident through no fault of your own‚ and the liable party is uninsured‚ you may receive compensation from your own insurance company for medical expenses‚ lost wages‚ and other damages‚ IF you have purchased uninsured motorist (UM) coverage.